History Files Nav bar

 This Theban dynasty was a local group based on the north coast of the Sinai (Pelusium), and cover a period of time when Egypt was split into a set of small Hyksos-ruled kingdoms.
 The rulers were contemporary with the Fifteenth Dynasty.

 They are known mainly from their entries in the Turin King List, and are mostly unknown elsewhere.
 Dates and in some cases, order of reign, are also unknown.
-It s unclear how the names listed in plum fit in with the rest of the list, except that all but the last reigned before Bebankh, as he is mentioned in both lists.
+It s unclear how the names listed in green fit in with the rest of the list, except that all but the last reigned before Bebankh, as he is mentioned in both lists.

 Anat-her